peteroupc/html3dutil/doc/H3DU.Math.md

 <li>If the triple product is 0, all three vectors lie on the same plane (are <i>coplanar</i>).
 <li>The triple product is the same as the <i>determinant</i> of a 3x3 matrix whose
 rows or columns are the vectors A, B, and C, in that order.
-<li>Assume A is a unit vector and perpendicular to vectors B and C. If the triple product
+<li>Assume A is a <a href="tutorial-glmath.md">unit vector</a> and perpendicular to vectors B and C. If the triple product
 is negative (resp. positive), then A points directly away from (resp. points at) the cross product of B and C -- which will be perpendicular -- and the angle from B to C, when rotated about vector A, is negative (resp. positive).
-(See the example below.
-A unit vector is a <a href="H3DU.Math.md#H3DU.Math.vec3norm">"normalized" vector</a> with a length of 1.)
+(See the example below.)
 </ul>

 #### Parameters